 In a cathartic moment, he hugged his head and screamed.

-He needed to prove Itachi-Madara wrong, he thought, his vision blurring, his mind hazing.
+He needed to prove Itachi-Madara wrong, he thought, his vision blurring, his mind hazy.
 He could not let taunting phantoms defeat him.
 He must find purpose again.
 Before he succumbed to unconsciousness near Konoha's outer gate, he remembered an old ambition he had long forgotten.
 Once, he had an ambition beyond revenge.

 It was like seeing shadows of land against the horizon after months of drifting on a lonely raft.
 That wisp of hope, fragile, almost nonexistent, brought motion back into his life.
 He thought at the time, maybe, just maybe, this goal would make him feel whole once more.